Cuboxylate/treasurehunt_database/README.md

 We also modified the database schema to add all of the internal functions and the access modifiers.
 The assignment handout pdf is included for reference.

-We completed the assignment as a team, but I took on the role of team leader and ended up doing most of the code myself.